-CBSE 12th result 2018 tomorrow: When and where to check
+CBSE 12th result 2018 today: When and where to check

-CBSE 12th result 2018: The Central Board of Secondary Education (CBSE) will release the result of Class 12 examinations tomorrow on May 26.
-The results time is not announced yet, however, it is expected to be out by 12 pm.
+CBSE 12th result 2018: The Central Board of Secondary Education (CBSE) has released the result of Class 12 examination today on May 26.
 This year, over 2.8 million (28 lakh) students appeared for the CBSE Class 10 and CBSE Class 12 examinations.
 A total of 1.6 million (over 16 lakh) students had registered for CBSE Class 10 exams.
 For CBSE Class 12 exams 2018, over 1.1 million (over 11 lakh) students appeared for the exam.

 CBSE 12th result 2018: When and where to check

 Every year, the official website of CBSE – cbse.nic.in faces problem as millions of students and their parents are online to view 12th results.
-Therefore, to ease this problem, this year, the results of both Class 10 and 12 will be hosted by the Google.
+Therefore, to ease this problem, this year, the results of both Class 10 and 12 has been hosted by the Google.

 CBSE 12th result 2018: Websites to check results